uarch2019/uarch2019/index.md

 ## Apply to the workshop

-To apply to the workshop, fill out the [Google form available here](https://docs.google.com/forms/d/e/1FAIpQLSdsEaCqNRF5RhxrplS-etOCLvbUWt9pfYfY-ABR6F2y-RAIag/viewform?vc=0&c=0&w=1)
+~~To apply to the workshop, fill out the [Google form available here](https://docs.google.com/forms/d/e/1FAIpQLSdsEaCqNRF5RhxrplS-etOCLvbUWt9pfYfY-ABR6F2y-RAIag/viewform?vc=0&c=0&w=1)~~

-We will aim to fund as many students as possible, but will not be able to fund all applicants.
+~~We will aim to fund as many students as possible, but will not be able to fund all applicants.
 Students who are not accepted with funding may still attend if they find other funding sources.
-And students who do not need funding are welcome to directly register for the workshop during FCRC registration, without filling out the application above.
+And students who do not need funding are welcome to directly register for the workshop during FCRC registration, without filling out the application above.~~
+**Applications are now closed, but do feel free to attend the workshop by registering for it directly.
+And if you are a faculty member, grad student, or researcher who would like to meet students and mentor them, shoot us an email.

 ## Invited Speakers
 * **Mary Hall** (University of Utah)